Professor Paul Mitrofanoff created the Mitrofanoff (mi-trof-fan-off) procedure

 If you have your native bladder you may not need the following regularly:

 Stenosis is when narrowing of the channel occurs.
 If the channel becomes narrow the first step would be to leave a catheter in situ for one week.
-If narrowing continues you may be required to undergo a revision and in some cases more significant surgery.
+If narrowing continues contact your nurse specialist or surgeon as you may require further surgery.

-Leaking can occur via the stoma which can be due to a non-functioning valve, a small bladder or high pressure bladder.
-This can be assessed by a non invasive test called urodynamics.
+Leaking can occur via the stoma.
+A moderately invasive test called urodynamics may be necessary to assess the cause e.g. a non-functioning valve, a small bladder or high pressure bladder.

-Stones can be produced within the bladder when the bladder is not fully drained and there is incomplete emptying.
-Due to the type of tissue used for a Mitrofanoff, bladder augmentation or neo bladder there will be a build up of mucus within the urine, which can also create stones.
+Stones can be produced within the bladder when it is not fully drained and there is incomplete emptying.
+Due to the type of tissue used for a Mitrofanoff with bladder augmentation or neobladder, there will be a build up of mucus within the urine which can also create stones.

-Infections can develop when there is low fluid input to flush the kidneys and bladder, this is why drinking is vital.
+Infections can develop when there is low fluid input to flush the kidneys and bladder.
+This is why drinking plenty of water is vital.
 Urinary tract infections can also occur when the bladder is not fully drained and incomplete emptying of all the bugs the bladder produces.
-Poor personal, hand and catheter hygiene can also result in infections.
+Poor personal hand and catheter hygiene can also result in infections.

-All procedures and surgery come with risks and complications, the Mitrofanoff procedure may not be suitable or successful in some cases.
+The Mitrofanoff works well for many people.
+However, all procedures and surgery come with risks and complications and the Mitrofanoff procedure may not be suitable or successful for some.

 Medical information for children & teens click here http://www.mitrofanoffsupport.org.uk/so-you-might-need-a-mitrofanoff/